Local vertices, quadratic propagators and double-copy structure of one-loop integrands from forward limits: Conclusions and further discussions

-To end this work, we present several related topics that are related to this paper. {\it First}, it seems that the tree-level effective subcurrents can be considered as an off-shell extension of the double-copy formula of on-shell tree amplitudes.
+To end this work, we present several topics that are related to this paper. {\it First}, it seems that the tree-level effective subcurrents can be considered as an off-shell extension of the double-copy formula of on-shell tree amplitudes.
 Therefore, a tree amplitude or one-loop integrand can be constructed by planting these subcurrents towards the propagator line between two fixed particles or around the loop, through conventional Feynman diagram vertices.
 Nevertheless, it is not easy to obtain (calculate) the multi-point vertex contributions because of the complexity.
 This work in fact provided a general approach to constructing local vertices in a recursive way: applying the localizations to diagrams with fewer-point vertices and then extracting a higher-point vertex.
-In future work, we will study the general recursive relations between vertices in a general way. {\it Second}, although we have achieved the localizations of dYMS, which essentially determined a quadratic propagator form of EYM and GR, a straightforward localization of EYM and GR still deserves further investigation since the traces of strength tensors also bring nonlocality into the amplitudes.
+In future work, we will study the general recursive relations between vertices in a general way. {\it Second}, although we have achieved the localizations of dYMS, which essentially determined a quadratic propagator form of EYM and GR, a straightforward localization of EYM and GR still deserves further investigation since the traces of field strength tensors also bring nonlocality into the amplitudes.
 One interesting observation is that the final result of this step localization may be related to an explicit solution of the recursive approach \cite{Gomez:2022dzk,Gomez:2024xec} to one-loop integrands.
 A systematic study of the localization of EYM and GR is expected. {\it Last}, this work may provide a new angle to a future study of the BCJ double-copy \cite{Bern:2008qj,Bern:2010ue} with respect to quadratic propagators, by regarding the dYMS integrands as a bridge.
+Especially, it is worth finding a systematic way to decompose these multi-point vertices into cubic vertex structures which satisfy Jacobi identities.